grasscarp00/website-gc00-owowo/blog/content/post/20250728-linux-qemu-looking-glass-200hz-vm/index.md

 - In `Overview -> Firmware`, select the option with `x64 OVMF secboot` in it

-- If your CPU supports hyperthreading, you should manually configure it in `CPUs -> Topology`
+- If your CPU supports hyperthreading, you should manually configure it in `CPUs -> Topology`**（Note, The number of threads here is for a single physical core, that is, it can be configured as `2` unless otherwise specified.）**

 - Delete `Tablet`